oasis-open/odata-rapid/docs/rapid-pro-operations.md

 sidebar_label: Rapid Operations
 ---

-Although a pure REST service would perform operations through manipulating the state of resources, we have found manyvservices require the ability to encapsulate complex processing logic into atomic operations.
+Although a pure REST service would perform operations through manipulating the state of resources, we have found many services require the ability to encapsulate complex processing logic into atomic operations.
-Rather than requiring suchvservices to expose a separate endpoint for such business logic, RAPID allows services to support Operations.
+Rather than requiring services to expose a separate endpoint for such business logic, RAPID allows services to support Operations.
 Operations are exposed as resources at the root of the service or "bound" to the resource on which they operate.